An Alternative Trajectory for Generative AI: Reasoning in AI: Beyond pattern matching

 \subsection{What is reasoning in AI?}

 Reasoning derives new knowledge from existing knowledge by applying a set of transformations and inference operations~\citep{pfister2025}.
 It is central to intelligence, enabling step-by-step problem-solving beyond rote pattern matching, and adapting to novel situations~\citep{XU2025101370}.
 In AI, reasoning is tightly coupled with a representation and inherits its semantics.
 Concretely, AI reasoning applies logical or learned transformations or inference rules to internal representations to produce new knowledge, actions, or plans.
-Many modern AI systems instantiate this process as search or optimization over intermediate states subject to constraints (e.g., minimizing energy).

 Recent work organizes AI reasoning into categories that mirror psychological taxonomies, including three inference methods --- deduction, induction, and abduction --- and causal, physical (``naive physics''), and associational reasoning~\citep{goertzel_agi_concept}.
 Some AI systems support deduction by deriving consequences from a set of premises, e.g., inference in formal languages.
-Much of the standard machine learning train/test paradigm targets induction, learning general regularities from examples in order to generalize to new samples from related distributions.
+Machine learning targets induction, learning general regularities from examples in order to generalize to new samples from related distributions.
 Abduction, which infers likely causes from incomplete observations, remains particularly challenging because it requires selecting the most plausible explanation under uncertainty, often by reasoning over latent hypotheses.
 A prominent recent direction moves beyond standalone LLMs toward LLM-based agents and world-model-based planning, which may enable more hypothesis-driven inference and improve abductive reasoning.

-AI relies on reasoning to plan actions, justify decisions, and adapt to novel situations, rather than merely recall patterns.
 The concept of reasoning depth acknowledges that many real-world problems we delegate to AI are compositional.
 Reasoning depth is most commonly operationalized as the number of dependent inference steps required to reach an answer.
 A parallel line of work formalizes depth via computation graphs, defining it as the length of the longest path~\citep{dziri2023faith}.
-Empirically, performance often degrades with depth: as the required number of steps increases, accuracy typically drops sharply~\citep{patel-etal-2024-multi}, a pattern frequently attributed to error accumulation across steps.
+Empirically, performance often degrades with depth: As the required number of steps increases, accuracy typically drops sharply~\citep{patel-etal-2024-multi}, a pattern frequently attributed to error accumulation across steps.